 - 2.1 At Shanklea Primary School we use a variety of teaching and learning styles in our English lessons, to support the children's learning.
 Our principal aim is to develop children's knowledge, skills, and understanding.
 We do this through a daily lesson in literacy or language.
 Whilst there is a high proportion of whole-class and group teaching, the independent activity gives an opportunity to talk and collaborate, and so embed and enhance their learning.
 They have the opportunity to experience a wide range of texts, and to support their work with a variety of resources, such as dictionaries or thesauruses.
 Children use ICT in English lessons where it enhances their learning, as in drafting their work and in using multimedia to study how words and images are combined to convey meaning.
 Wherever possible we encourage children to use and apply their learning in other areas of the curriculum. - 2.2 In all classes children have a wide range of abilities, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies.
-In lower school we do it through differentiated group work, while in others we ask children to work from the same starting point before moving on to develop their own ideas.
-Teaching assistants are used to support some children and to enable work to be matched to the needs of individuals.
-Further up the school pupils will be taught in broadly similar ability groups with more specialised teaching.
-In all cases pupils will undertake interventions where it is felt necessary for them to be able to achieve expected standards of attainment and progress.
+In some lessons we do it through differentiated group work, while in others we ask children to work from the same starting point before moving on to develop their own ideas.
+We use classroom assistants to support some children, and to enable work to be matched to the needs of individuals.
+At times older children may be placed in ability groups in preparation for end of keystage assessments

-3 English Curriculum Planning
+3 English curriculum planning

 - 3.1 English is a core subject in the National Curriculum. - 3.2 We carry out the curriculum planning in English in three phases (long-term, medium-term and short-term). - 3.3 Our medium-term plans give details of the main teaching objectives for each term.
-These plans define what we teach, and ensure an appropriate balance and distribution of work across each term. - 3.4 Class teachers complete a weekly (short-term) plan for the teaching of English.
+These plans define what we teach, and ensure an appropriate balance and distribution of work across each term.
+The subject leader is responsible for keeping and reviewing these plans. - 3.4 Class teachers complete a weekly (short-term) plan for the teaching of English.
 This lists the specific learning objectives and expected outcomes for each lesson, and gives details of how the lessons are to be taught.
 It also includes details of what each group of children will be learning.
+The class teacher keeps these individual plans, and the class teacher and subject leader often discuss them on an informal basis.